Anagh09/Playwriter/README.md

 equation (ODE) known as Romeo and Juliet over a TCP/IP client-server architecture.
 The figurative scenario is a variant of the famous Romeo and Juliet play by William Shakespeare.
-Again, you do not have to have read the play in order to understand or solve the assignment.
 In the original tragedy, the two lovers face an impossible relation because of the ongoing rivalry between their families.
 Here, our scenario is just slightly different; whereby the playwriter, William Shakespeare, gets acquaintance with the two lovers